tock/book/src/development/syscall.md

         	let app_id = <get saved appid for the app that issued the command>;
         	let measurement = <calculate water level based on returned I2C data>;

-        	self.apps.enter(app_id, |app, _| {
+        	self.apps.enter(app_id, |app, upcalls| {
-        	    app.callback.schedule(0, measurement, 0));
+        	    upcalls.schedule_upcall(0, (0, measurement, 0)).ok();
         	});
         }
     }
     ```

+    Note: the first argument to `schedule_upcall()` is the index of the upcall
+    to use.
+Since we only have one upcall we use `0`.

     There may be other cleanup code required to reset state or prepare the
     sensor for another sample by a different application, but these are the
     essential elements for implementing the syscall interface.

-    Finally, we need to assign our new `Driver` implementation a number so that
+    Finally, we need to assign our new `SyscallDriver` implementation a number
-    the kernel (and userspace apps) can differentiate this syscall interface
+    so that the kernel (and userspace apps) can differentiate this syscall
-    from all others that a board supports.
-By convention this is specified by
+    interface from all others that a board supports.
+By convention this is
-    a global value at the top of the capsule file:
+    specified by a global value at the top of the capsule file:

     ```rust
     pub const DRIVER_NUM: usize = 0x80000A;